 The plaintiff says he spent $590 on four tickets to two Rage Against the Machine concerts that have now been “effectively cancelled.”
 Under the defendants’ new “post-hoc” policy revisions, he will be left without any relief until the events are officially canceled instead of “postponed,” the lawsuit states.

 Didn’t Ticketmaster Say Refunds for Postponed Events Will Now Be Available?

-One of the plaintiff’s attorneys said she was “pleased” with the improved policy but expressed concerns that the refund decisions have been left to the event organizers, stressing that for events that have not been rescheduled yet, refunds are still not available.
+When the new plan was first announced, one of the plaintiff’s attorneys said she was “pleased” with the improved policy but expressed concerns that the refund decisions have been left to the event organizers.

 Who Does the Lawsuit Look to Cover?